raymondEhlers/reactionPlaneFit/docs/README.md

 ## Building on Read The Docs (RTD)

-RTD doesn't support `ROOT` and we can't install `flask-zodb` due to the python 3 compatible package not being available on PyPI.
-Since we can't install these packages, we instead mock up their modules.
+RTD doesn't support `ROOT`.
+Since we can't install it, we instead mock up the module.
 These mocks are defined in `conf.py`.
-This way, we can build the docs even though the packages aren't installed!
+This way, we can build the docs even though ROOT isn't installed!